angular/angular/aio/content/guide/zone.md

 export class AppComponent implements OnInit {
   constructor(private ngZone: NgZone) {}
   ngOnInit() {
-    // you know no data will be updated
+    // You know no data will be updated,
-    // you don't want to do change detection in this
+    // so you don't want to trigger change detection in this
-    // specified operation, you can call runOutsideAngular this.ngZone.runOutsideAngular(() => {
+    // specified operation.
+Instead, call ngZone.runOutsideAngular()
+    this.ngZone.runOutsideAngular(() => {
       setTimeout(() => {
-        // do something will not update component data });
+        // update component data
+        // but don't trigger change detection.
       });
+    });
   }
 }
 ```

-### Seting up Zone.js
+### Setting up Zone.js

 To make Zone.js available in Angular, you need to import the zone.js package.
 If you are using the Angular CLI, this step is done automatically, and you will see the following line in the `src/polyfills.ts`: